wyssard/sudoku2/docs/content/standard_solvers.md

 ## Load

 Use the [`load`][sudoku.solvertools.load] function to create and return a [`Sudoku`][sudoku.structure.Sudoku] object from the unsolved puzzle.
 The puzzle must be stored as `csv` file whose entries represent the initial configuration of the Sudoku grid.
 Any unspecified tiles take the value `0` as placeholder.
-Let's consider the puzzle represented by the content of `example.csv`, stored in your current working directory, and load it into the `Sudoku` structure.
+Let's, e.g., consider the puzzle represented by the content of `example.csv`, to be stored in your current working directory, and load it into a `Sudoku` structure.

 ```py linenums="2"
 s = load("example.csv")